palasthotel/digitale-pracht/readme.txt

 == Changelog ==

+= 1.12 =
+* Released: October 27, 2016
+- Removed retina support for teaser and featured images, because that is better done by a plugin.
+Now the theme image sizes equal a screen density of 1x.
+And we suggest to reduce JPEG compression via an additional plugin to save bandwidth, if possible.
+- Added three new image sizes for content images.
+- WE SUGGEST YOU REGENERATE YOUR THUMBNAIL IMAGES after this update via a plugin, e.g. »Force Regenerate Thumbnails«.

 = 1.11 =
 * Released: October 6, 2016
-- Added support for YouTube videos embedded via Jetpack Shortcode Embeds plugin
+- Added support for YouTube videos embedded via Jetpack Shortcode Embeds plugin.

 = 1.10 =
 * Released: October 5, 2016
-- Added custom logo support (fixed height of 100px)
+- Added custom logo support (fixed height of 100px).
-- Added automatic contrast foreground color detection for custom colors
+- Added automatic contrast foreground color detection for custom colors.
-- Reading indicator can now be disabled
+- Reading indicator can now be disabled.

 = 1.9 =
 * Released: September 26, 2016